dzmaj/myth_metaserver/README.md

 # myth_metaserver
 Fork of Gate of Storms metaserver.

+# Changes
-So far has simply been updated to work with newer versions of D and vibe.d and added a simple rest interface for games: /rest/games/{gameId}
+- updated to work with newer versions of D and vibe.d
+- simple rest interface for games: /rest/games/{gameId}
+- Ranked - makes an external API call to get rank for users

 Development
 -----------